 01 of 07

 South Coast Plaza is Orange County's answer to Rodeo Drive - only much bigger, grander and more profitable.
 The shopping center covers 128 acres including two separate enclosed malls attached by an enclosed footbridge and various outdoor areas.
 It is the largest (by square footage) and most visited shopping center in the country.
-Various international tour companies, especially those from Japan, include this retail Mecca as a tour destination.
-Six valet parking stations.
-Currency Exchange available.
-Translation services available.
+Various international tour companies, especially those from Japan, include this retail Mecca as a tourist destination.
+There are six valet parking stations and Currency Exchange and translation services are available.

 02 of 07